 - The completion of both Patuxent Valley Middle School additions and renovation, and the new Wilde Lake Middle School.
-Both scheduled for completion in August 2017. - The continuation of Swansfield Elementary School and Waverly Elementary School additions and renovation as well as the new Elementary School #42 - all scheduled to complete in August 2018. - Commencement of RTU Replacements and HVAC Replacements projects at various elementary and middle schools. - Begin planning for replacement of Talbott Springs Elementary School and major renovations at Oakland Mills Middle Schools. - Continued maintenance of facilities in regards to safety and accessibility.
+Both scheduled for completion in August 2017. - The continuation of Swansfield Elementary School and Waverly Elementary School additions and renovation as well as the new Elementary School #42 - all scheduled to complete in August 2018. - Commencement of RTU Replacements and HVAC Replacements projects at various elementary and middle schools. - Begin planning for major renovations at Talbott Springs Elementary School and Oakland Mills Middle Schools, if approved. - Continued maintenance of facilities in regards to safety and accessibility.